 If you are a real estate investor, business owner, and landlord, there are a number of things you will be able to deduct as far as management goes.
 You will be able to deduct things like your home office space, office supplies, travel expenses, and your cell phone.
 Many people who work from home don’t realize how many expenses they have because of their business or rental property investments.
 Your high-speed internet, standing computer desk, and the good pens you like to buy are all needed for the management of your property, and as such, may be written off.

-Southern California and Ohio investors spend thousands each year enlisting the help of others with tasks related to their investments.
+Ohio and Southern California investors spend thousands each year enlisting the help of others with tasks related to their investments.
 If you have hired a lawyer, property management firm, cleaning service, accountant, or other professional services, you’ll likely be able to write these amounts off as long as the expenses were made in direct relation to your investment properties.
 Keep in mind that repairs and maintenance are two separate things, so when hiring someone to work on your property, make sure you are classifying their charges accordingly.
 For example, a cleaning service would be maintenance, a plumber fixing a damaged faucet would qualify as a repair.

 Rental Property Equipment